-When you need to apply for a new type of financing, whether it’s a credit card or a car loan, you might start paying attention to what kind of credit score you have.
+When you need to apply for financing, whether it’s a credit card or a car loan, you might start paying attention to what kind of credit score you have.

-After all, lenders and credit card issuers use your credit scores to determine whether or not you’re approved, and if you are, what kind of interest rate you’ll be charged.
+After all, lenders and credit card issuers use your credit scores to determine whether you’re approved, and if you are, what kind of interest rate you’ll be charged.

 Think you have fair credit?